How Does My Call Get to 911?

-When you call from a phone installed at a residence, business or a pay phone, the phone number of the phone determines which 9-1-1 center you reach.
-Each 9-1-1 center or Public Safety Answering Point (PSAP) has an enormous list of phone numbers that are designated to come to that center.
-All of these numbers have a special secondary number on file with the phone company that directs your call to the correct 9-1-1 center for your area.
+When you call from a landline telephone installed at a residence, business or a pay phone, the telephone number determines which 911 center you reach.
+Each 911 center or Public Safety Answering Point (PSAP) has an enormous list of phone numbers that are designated to come to that center.
+All of these numbers have a special secondary number on file with the phone company that directs your call to the correct 911 center for your area.
 Automatic Number Identification and Automatic Location Identification (ANI/ALI) will automatically display at the 911 center, letting the calltaker know what number you're calling from and the address you are calling from.

 - What is going on now?
 We will ask specific questions related to the situation.
 Sometimes responders may need special equipment, and not all vehicles carry the same kind of stuff.
 We want to send you the right help.

-We take over a million calls a year here at the Portland 9-1-1 center.
+We handle over a million calls a year at Portland / Multnomah County 911.
 The dispatchers keep track of all the responding units and all of the calls waiting for service.
 Sometimes it is necessary to change the assignment of a unit so they can respond to a different call that is more of an emergency.
 On our busiest days, some non-emergency calls can wait for a significant amount of time.
 Please do not hang up, we have not forgotten you, and we are working as fast as we can.